Cricket-Programming/Capuchin-Caverns/README.md

 ⚪ **Feature: Do an explosive, roller coaster train ride**

 The "train" is in essence a collection of objects that move along a path of waypoints.
 The waypoints are embedded into the track rails.
 The track rails are prefabs so that I could easily add custom routes for the train.
 I also had to implement networking logic for the train so that it appears in the same place for every single player.
 The MasterClient controls the train's movement.
 The train has a PhotonView component, which makes every other player see the train as the MasterClient sees it, thereby creating "syncing".
-For the architecture, masterclient is better than a server-authoritative model because it reduces CPU compute cost since less cloud processing as well as reducing the all-important latency because no roundtrip needed between server and client.
+For my use case, MasterClient (client-authoritative) is better than a server-authoritative model because it reduces CPU compute cost since less cloud processing as well as reducing the all-important latency because no roundtrip is needed between server and client.

 [Waypoint Train Controller Script](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/TrainController.cs)